List of warlords and military cliques in the Warlord Era: Ma clique

 The "Three Mas of the Northwest" or "Xibei San Ma" originated in the Kansu Braves militia formed during the Dungan revolt.
-All Ma Clique Generals were Hui Chinese Muslim Kuomintang members.
+All Ma Clique Generals were Hui people Muslim Kuomintang members.
 The Ma Cliques Fought against the Guominjun during the Central Plains War and attempted to destroy the Xinjiang clique during the Kumul Rebellion but were defeated by Soviet Red Army intervention.